How to Choose & Use Dental Floss

 Dental floss is a special thread designed to clean between two teeth.
-As is the case, toothbrushes can hardly reach around the whole tooth, but dental floss can give you proper interdental cleaning.
-Thereby, regular flossing, removing the dental plaque and debris effectively, protects you from tooth decay and gum diseases.
+As is the case, toothbrushes can hardly reach the whole tooth, but dental floss can give you proper interdental cleaning.
+Thereby, regular flossing, removing dental plaque and debris effectively, protect you from tooth decay and gum diseases.
 It also helps reduce bad breath caused by plaque and food debris.

 How To Choose Dental Floss?